Campus-Molndal-JIN23/todolist-DreaTR/README.md

 the application.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

 To bring together all the knowledge we have learned during the course and show that we can create an application that uses tests to ensure that the application works as it should.
 The program must handle TODOs where you must be able to create, read out, edit and delete TODOs according to the CRUD principle.
 Our TODOs must exist in a database, either MongoDB or SQLite.
+I chose MongoDB as the database.

 - What problem does it solve?

 It contributes to better design of the code, the code becomes testable and tested, you build in quality early and prevent poor quality.

 - What did you learn?

+Writing robust tests for individual classes in a larger application and using GitHub Actions that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

 ## Table of Contents (Optional)